Anachoretic/Asus-TUF-Linux/Distro Setup/debian-and-derivatives.md

-{% hint style="warning" %} **Important**: The following links already exist in the sources section, but components like `non-free` and `non-free-firmware` may be missing.
+**The following links already exist in the sources section, but components like `non-free` and `non-free-firmware` may be missing.
 Simply compare the existing entries with the ones highlighted in red and add any missing components, nothing else needs to be changed.
-If that’s unclear, you can instead comment out the existing sources and copy these updated ones to the end of the file.
+If that’s unclear, you can instead comment out the existing sources and copy these updated ones to the end of the file.**
-{% endhint %}

  After editing the file update your system with
 ```bash